High-intensity interval training, also known as HIIT, has been all the rage the last few years.

 To get the full effect of the workout, you need to give 100% of your energy during each cycle.
 Additionally, there should only be about 30 seconds of rest between each workout.

-For the best results, you should complete a workout like this one a few times per week.
+For the best HIIT before and after results, you should complete a workout like this one a few times per week.
 In just one month, you should be able to see the beginnings of some stellar results.

 After one month or 30 days of regular HIIT workouts your endurance will improve dramatically.
 You’ll be able to complete the workouts with much greater ease, and the extra energy will likely carry over into your regular life.
 You’ll feel great!